A human papillomavirus (HPV)-related malignancy, preventable by HPV vaccination, screening, and treatment of high-grade dysplasia.

 Division of Hematology Oncology

 RTP is a paid participant in scientific advisory boards for Genentech/Roche.
 RTP is an author of a number of references cited in this topic.

 LJL declares that she has no competing interests.

-Dr Richard T. Penson and Dr Larissa J. Lee would like to gratefully acknowledge Dr Neil S. Horowitz and Dr Anthony H. Russell, the previous contributors to this monograph.
+Dr Richard T. Penson and Dr Larissa J. Lee would like to gratefully acknowledge Dr Neil S. Horowitz and Dr Anthony H. Russell, previous contributors to this topic.
 NSH and AHR declare that they have no competing interests.

 Minimally Invasive Gynecologic Surgery

 Magee Women's Hospital

 LY declares that she has no competing interests.

 Imperial College Healthcare NHS Trust

 DL declares that she has no competing interests.